 AR: Well, I don’t disagree with James, but I think he needs to be careful about if you don’t have IFRS, what do you have in its place?
 And you don’t want something completely different?
 Again, it comes back to comparability, moving people around the profession as well, because actually, if you’ve got the same skills for IFRS, and IAS, then you can move around the different the different professions, whether it be the finance team or the audit profession.

-PL: So, James, that question that we’ve touched on earlier about how much counsellors understand about what they’re being asked to assess and act upon, do you feel most counsellors are equipped to critique the accounts that are presented to them?
+PL: So, James, that question that we’ve touched on earlier about how much councillors understand about what they’re being asked to assess and act upon, do you feel most councillors are equipped to critique the accounts that are presented to them?

 PL: And do you think they do?

-PL: Let me ask Meg what she thinks about this, because, as I understand it you need training as a counsellor sits on a planning committee, but not an audit committee.
+PL: Let me ask Meg what she thinks about this, because, as I understand it you need training as a councillor sits on a planning committee, but not an audit committee.